-A Whitewater-backed investor group has reached a final investment decision (FID) on Blackcomb Pipeline, a new 42-inch gas line out of the Permian Basin.
+A WhiteWater-backed investor group has reached a final investment decision (FID) on Blackcomb Pipeline, a new 42-inch gas line out of the Permian Basin.
 The blockbuster project is expected to come online in 2H26 and could wrap up the competition for new expansions to follow the Matterhorn pipeline, according to East Daley’s Permian Supply & Demand Forecast.

-Whitewater announced the Blackcomb partnership and project FID last Wednesday (July 31) between the Whistler Pipeline JV (50.6% Whitewater Midstream, 30.4% MPLX, and 19% Enbridge (ENB)) and Targa Resources (TRGP).
+WhiteWater announced the Blackcomb partnership and project FID last Wednesday (July 31) between the Whistler Pipeline JV (50.6% WhiteWater Midstream, 30.4% MPLX, and 19% Enbridge (ENB)) and Targa Resources (TRGP).
 The Whistler partners own 70.0% of the Blackcomb project, TRGP has a 17.5% stake, and MPLX will hold a 12.5% interest in addition to its stake via the Whistler JV.

 Blackcomb is designed to transport up to 2.5 Bcf/d of gas over ~365 miles from the Permian to the Agua Dulce hub in South Texas.
 The pipeline will source gas from processing plants in the Midland and connections to the Agua Blanca Pipeline in the Delaware Basin.